-- Step the WCS to stop any execution that might be in progress. - Load the micro address register with the specified address. - Step the WCS to load the first microword into the control buffer. - If trace mode, the next control store address to be executed will be read from the WCS and output to the user.
+- 1. Step the WCS to stop any execution that might be in progress - load the micro address register with the specified address - 3. step the WCS to load the first micro into the control buffer. - if trace mode, the next control store address to be executed will be read from the WCS and output to the user.